Kneaded That

 Storage

-These cupcakes are best enjoyed fresh, but they’ll keep in an airtight container at room temperature for 2–3 days.
+• Best fresh, but keep in an airtight container at room temperature for 2–3 days.

 Overhead picture of chocolate sour cream pound cake cupcakes.